chrisgrieser/nvim-tinygit/README.md

 		"stevearc/dressing.nvim",
 		"nvim-telescope/telescope.nvim", -- either telescope or fzf-lua
 		-- "ibhagwan/fzf-lua",
-		"rcarriga/nvim-notify", -- optional, but some features missing without it },
+		"rcarriga/nvim-notify", -- optional, but will lack some features without it },
 },